harrythezomby/harija.moe/content/projects/nintendo-switch-modding/index.md

 title = 'Nintendo Switch Modding' date = 2023-08-18T06:28:24-04:00
 draft = false
+summary = "Modding my V1 Switch with CFW and a transparent Shell."
 +++
 ## Checking If The Console Was Patched
 A while ago, I became keen to experiment on my V1 Switch which I got in around 2018, and since it was just sitting in my closet gathering dust, I decided to play around with the software and see if I could get homebrew working.
 First of all, I made sure to check my Switch’s serial number to see if it was patched or not – luckily it wasn’t.